vmware/container-service-extension/docs/cse3_1/KNOWN_ISSUES.md

       vApp Id, which is same as the `externalID` property in the corresponding RDE.
 Invoke Delete vApp API.
     - UI: Identify the vApp with the same name as the cluster in the same Organization virtual datacenter and delete it.

 Update: For VCD 10.3, please use `vcd cse cluster delete --force` to delete clusters that can't be deleted normally.
+Learn more [here](CLUSTER_MANAGEMENT.html#force_delete).

 VCD 10.2: